 Discover how businesses and advocacy organizations use the Social Graph to shape legislative and regulatory outcomes.

 Applecart's Social Graph platform uses publicly-available data to build a dense, accurate, and actionable map of real-world interpersonal relationships nationwide.
-Brands, organizations, and political campaigns use the Social Graph to leverage the voices of their existing supporters and customers to influence their most important targets.
+Brands, organizations, and political campaigns use our commercial and political data to leverage the voices of their existing customers and supporters to influence their most important targets.

 “Their story reads like a film treatment: Three college students—all politics junkies—meet through their involvement in campus politics and hit it off.
 From their dorm rooms, they launch a political technology business.
 Soon after, they are hired to turn around two gubernatorial races in elections where the candidates are underdogs.
 They not only succeed in flipping the races and getting their candidates elected, they gain prominence as one of the nation’s leading campaign data and analytics firms in the process—all while trying to keep up with their homework.”